ilychkov/gta-vc-mafia-takes-over-mod/readme.txt

 If anyone wants to reuse my work or parts of it, please ask me for permission.
 Posting gameplay videos is fine!

+Thanks:
+- Rockstar Games for the wonderful game which is GTA: Vice City
+- Seemann for Sanny Builder
+- all my old friends from the Vice City days
+- everyone who played Vice City Second Wave and made videos about it, which made me finally start working on a new mod